tigerfarm/arduino/Altair101/hardware/README.md

 + D7, D8, D9, A0 to control 4 x 595s.
 + 2 chips for address toggles.
 + 1 chip for control on/off/on toggles: STOP, RUN, SINGLE STEP, EXAMINE PREVIOUS, EXAMINE, EXAMINE NEXT, DEPOSIT, DEPOSIT NEXT.
-+ 1 chip for extra feature on/off/on toggles: RESET, CLR, PROTECT, UNPROTECT, AUX1 up, AUX1 down, AUX2 up, AUX2 down
++ 1 chip for extra feature on/off/on toggles: RESET, AUX1 up, AUX1 down, AUX2 up, AUX2 down

 Need to test: 3 pins for control outputs, using a SN74HC595N chip:
 + Need to test with pins: A0, A2, A3.